Cabinet (government): Cabinet of the United States

 Under the doctrine of separation of powers in the United States, a cabinet under a presidential system of government is part of the executive branch.
 In addition to administering their respective segments of the executive branch, cabinet members are responsible for advising the head of government on areas within their purview.

 They are appointed by and serve at the pleasure of the head of government and are therefore strongly subordinate to the president as they can be replaced at any time.
 Normally, since they are appointed by the president, they are members of the same political party, but the executive is free to select anyone, including opposition party members, subject to the advice and consent of the Senate.

 Normally, the legislature or a segment thereof must confirm the appointment of a cabinet member; this is but one of the many checks and balances built into a presidential system.
 The legislature may also remove a cabinet member through a usually difficult impeachment process.

-In the Cabinet, members do not serve to influence legislative policy to the degree found in a Westminster system; however, each member wields significant influence in matters relating to their executive department.
-Since the administration of Franklin D. Roosevelt, the President of the United States has acted most often through his own executive office or the National Security Council rather than through the Cabinet as was the case in earlier administrations.
+In the cabinet, members do not serve to influence legislative policy to the degree found in a Westminster system; however, each member wields significant influence in matters relating to their executive department.
+Since the administration of Franklin D. Roosevelt, the President of the United States has acted most often through his own executive office or the National Security Council rather than through the cabinet as was the case in earlier administrations.

-Although the term 'Secretary' is usually used to name the most senior official of a government department, some departments have different titles to name such officials.
-For instance, the Department of Justice uses the term Attorney General instead of Justice Secretary but the Attorney General is nonetheless a cabinet-level position.
+Although the term "Secretary" is usually used to name the most senior official of a government department, some departments have different titles to name such officials.
+For instance, the Department of Justice uses the term "Attorney General" instead of "Justice Secretary", but the Attorney General is nonetheless a cabinet-level position.

-Following the federal government's model, state executive branches are also organized into executive departments headed by cabinet secretaries.
+Following the federal government's model, state executive branches are also organised into executive departments headed by cabinet secretaries.
 The government of California calls these departments "agencies" or informally "superagencies", while the government of Kentucky styles them as "cabinets".

 Communist system

-Communist states can be ruled de facto by the Politburo, such as the Politburo of the Communist Party of the Soviet Union.
-This is an organ of the Communist Party and not a state organ, but due to one-party rule, the state and its cabinet (e.g. Government of the Soviet Union) are in practice subordinate to the Politburo.
-Technically a Politburo is overseen and its members selected by the Central Committee, but in practice it was often the other way around: powerful members of the Politburo would ensure their support in the Central Committee through patronage.
-In China, political power has been further centralized into a standing committee of the Politburo.
+Communist states can be ruled de facto by the politburo, such as the Politburo of the Communist Party of the Soviet Union.
+This is an organ of the communist party and not a state organ, but due to one-party rule, the state and its cabinet (e.g. Government of the Soviet Union) are in practice subordinate to the politburo.
+Technically, a politburo is overseen and its members selected by the central committee, but in practice it was often the other way around: powerful members of the politburo would ensure their support in the central committee through patronage.
+In China, political power has been further centralised into the Politburo Standing Committee of the Chinese Communist Party.